For the first time since 2006, active military personnel will be used to fight wildfires

 “If it goes worse from here we are looking at another 100 to 150 homes,” he told CNN affiliate KXLY-TV.

-But the fires dealt a painful blow to the local economy when it destroyed the processing plant for Chelan Fruit Inc., Chelan’s largest employer.
-The fire also burned a winery and lumber yard, KIRO said.
+The fires dealt a painful blow to the local economy when it destroyed the processing plant for Chelan Fruit Inc., the city’s largest employer.

 Lightning strikes started the fires Friday, said Jim Duck of the Central Washington Interagency Communication Center.